 Standardized tests, such as the SAT and the ACT, are important parts of a student’s academic profile.
-Although some schools minimize their importance or even do not require them for admission, most schools consider them a factor in the admission process as they are a predictor of future college success.
+Although some schools minimize their importance or even do not require them for admission, many schools consider them a factor in the admission process as a predictor of future college success.
 Lakeview students prepare for such tests from the moment they enter the Upper School.

 The Advanced Placement exams are given in May each year.
 A student enrolled in an AP course is required to take the exam.
 AP exams and their scores are not required for college applications, but good scores may enhance a candidate's college placement.